partha-bro/study-repo/Web_developer/11-REST/README.md

         Instead of use above space link always use below link with space encode symbol %20 http://localhost:3000/articles/Node%20Js

+    Questions: Difference Between PUT and PATCH Request ?
+        PUT HTTP Request: PUT is a method of modifying resources where the client sends data that updates the entire resource.
+PUT is similar to POST in that it can create resources, but it does so when there is a defined URL wherein PUT replaces the entire resource if it exists or creates new if it does not exist.

+        PATCH HTTP Request: Unlike PUT Request, PATCH does partial update e.g. Fields that need to be updated by the client, only that field is updated without modifying the other field.

 ## GET Method

     get() method + find() method